clintlosee/personal-goals/README.md

 - [ ] Look at Angular 2 Updates
 - [ ] Look into switching to React or Angular for RCW (Why, how, benefits, cons)
 - [ ] Progress on Find-A-Lens website
-- [x] Continue to convert portfolio to Angular 2
+- [ ] Continue to convert portfolio to Angular 2
 - [ ] Refactor WordPress theme for devthirty5 Blog
-- [x] Continue Java/Angular course
+- [ ] Continue Java/Angular course
-- [x] Continue Angular 2 course
+- [ ] Continue Angular 2 course
 - [ ] Continue Python course
 - [ ] Pando Fall Photo Trip?
 - [ ] Willow Lake Photo Trip?
+- [ ] Look into Surge for portfolio site hosting
+- [ ] Fix image loading with Webpack in Angular 2 on portfolio site
-- [ ] Wife birthday stuff
+- [ ] Look into DVD storage/ripping

 ### This Week's Reading/Watching List: